sumittiware/NoteSnap/Readme.md

 For any inquiries or feedback, please contact the project team at [tiwaresumit143@gmail.com].

-Feel free to visit our website [website](https://fire-alarm-system-2a104.web.app/#/) for more information.
+Feel free to visit our [website](https://fire-alarm-system-2a104.web.app/#/) for more information.

 Thank you for using Notesnap!
 We hope it enhances your note-taking experience.